rjamorim/compnet-pa2/readme.txt

     where client0.txt is the configuration file following the formatting proposed in the assignment notes

+    I created some configuration files using five machines from CLIC, and they can be used to evaluate the program.
+The files are: london.txt
+    moscow.txt
+    paris.txt
+    sofia.txt
+    warsaw.txt

 The available commands are:
-LINKDOWN: destroys a link
+linkdown: destroys a link
-LINKUP: restores a link
+linkup: restores a link
-CHANGECOST: changes cost for a link
+changecost: changes cost for a link
-SHOWRT: show the routing table
+showrt: show the routing table
-CLOSE: kills the node immediately, simulating a hardware failure
+close: kills the node immediately, simulating a hardware failure

 References: